kubernetes-sigs/gateway-api/site-src/guides/listener-set.md

 ## Listener Conflicts

-Since multiple ListenerSets can attach to one Gateway, a conflict-aware merge is performed.
+Since multiple ListenerSets can attach to one Gateway, there are rules about how to manage conflicts.
-A listener is unique based on the combination of Port, Protocol, and Hostname.
+A Listener can be **distinct** across any group of Listeners (within a single ListenerSet object, or in the group of Listeners attached to a Gateway) based on the combination of Port, Protocol, and (depending on the Protocol) Hostname.

-In case of a conflict, listener precedence is used to resolve port and hostname collisions.
-The parent Gateway always takes absolute priority; if a conflict exists between external ListenerSets, the one with the earliest creation timestamp wins.
-In the rare event of identical timestamps, the alphabetical order of the namespace and name acts as the final tie-breaker.
-Any "losing" configuration is automatically marked with a `Conflicted: True` status and remains inactive until the higher-priority resource is removed, ensuring a secure and predictable traffic flow.
+When Listeners are not distinct, there are Listener precedence rules that are used to choose a is used to resolve the conflict, and choose which Listener takes effect.
+It's often easiest to think of this as a competition, with the "winner" being the Listener that takes effect.
+The rules go like this, continuing on ties.

+* Listeners on the parent Gateway take priority over all others.
+* The ListenerSet with the earliest creation time takes priority.
+* The first ListenerSet alphabetically takes priority.

+The winning ListenerSet is marked as `Accepted: true`, and the losing ListenerSet(s) are marked with `Accepted: false`, and `Conflidted: true`.

+As with all the other conflict resolution rules in Gateway API, this is intended to provide traffic stability - so adding a new, conflicting ListenerSet will never take over an existing config.

 ## Examples